My Stubborn Heart

 From being rebellious, I learned to respect my parents.
 I don’t hate them anymore.
 Instead, I pray for them and share God’s Word with them.

 Knowing Christ and having a relationship with Him gives me hope.
-Everyday as I read the Bible, I realize I fall short of His glory.
+As I read the Bible every day, I realize I fall short of His glory.
 Until my last breath, He will continue to change me from glory to glory.
-I’m not going to be frustrated of my shortcomings, the Holy Spirit will help me overcome them.
+I’m not going to be frustrated with my shortcomings, the Holy Spirit will help me overcome them.
 I want to be the version of myself that God wants me to be.
-I am still learning to be patient and forgiving of myself; if Jesus did that for me, why wouldn’t I?
+I am still learning to be patient and forgiving of myself; if Jesus did that for me, why shouldn’t I?
 The journey isn’t easy, aside from myself, we also have an enemy who wants us destroyed.
 But I know Christ is in me and He will not leave me nor forsake me.
 As I walk with Him in faith, I know my future is promising.
 He has done the difficult part, I just need to obey as He leads.

 A personal testimony of Vanessa H. Edaño, Tele-Interviewer at Sun Life Financial.
 She is a wife of 10 years to Richard Edaño.
 She serves in the music ministry while her husband serves as assistant pastor at United in Christ Christian Ministry.